 InBatch software provides an operating system batch security mode in which user authentication is performed against user data stored in the Windows operating system instead of in the InBatch security database.
 Users are selected from a list of configured users on the Windows operating system.
 For Operating System mode, a domain or local computer name is also required.
-If InBatch is used with I/A Series components, Operating System security mode is available when the InBatch software is installed on a system using the security enhanced I/A Series software v8.6 or v8.7.
+If InBatch is used with I/A Components, Operating System security mode is available when the InBatch software is installed on a system using the security enhanced Foxboro Evo software.

-ArchestrA Batch Security
+ArchestrA Security

-InBatch software provides an ArchestrA batch security mode in which user authentication is performed against user data stored in the ArchestrA galaxy and verified by Wonderware Application Server instead of in the InBatch security database.
-Users are selected from a list of configured users in the ArchestrA development environment.

-ArchestrA security mode is not available when the InBatch software is installed with I/A Series components.
+InBatch software provides an ArchestrA Security mode in which user authentication is performed against user data stored in the Galaxy and verified by Wonderware Application Server instead of in the InBatch security database.
+Users are selected from a list of configured users in the ArchestrA Integrated Development Environment.
+ArchestrA Security mode is not available when the InBatch software is installed with I/A Components.